JAForbes/sum-type/readme.md

 Yes, while this API deliberately does not encourage that style, it will not interfere with `fold`'s behaviour.

-#### Show me how to use methods?

-That would be encouraging that style now wouldn't it.

 #### How do I let my types contain more than one value?

 Just use arrays or objects as your `value` property.
 The specification does not dictate how your constructors work at all.
 So *if* you want, you can do stuff like this: